TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 <a id= gemfirerdds> </a>
 ### Expose GemFire Regions as RDDs
-Invoking the **gemfireRegion** method on the SparkContext in SnappyData exposes the full data set of a GemFire region as a Spark RDD.
+Invoking the **gemfireRegion** method on the SparkContext in TIBCO ComputeDB exposes the full data set of a GemFire region as a Spark RDD.
 The same API exposes both replicated and partitioned region as RDDs.

 ```